TomTom4/fastauth/README.md

 # FastAuth
 a free authentication and authorization server, based on FastApi, SQLModel and jwcrypto.

+> Warning /!\: this is an early stage, do not use in production

 ## Install locally
  Here below you
 will find basic guidelines to install it on your system, and be able to play with it.